Shridhar-dev/wiff/README.md

-# WIC ✨ - Code to Word in Jiff!
+# Wiff ✨ - Code to Word in Jiff!
 ### a simple cli tool built to deal with lab work of computer lab 😌